KacpiW/KacpiW/README.md

 # Hi, I'm Kacper

 Hello there!
 I'm a programmer deeply passionate about the world of data.
-AWS-certified and currently stationed at [GlobalLogic](https://www.globallogic.com/), I weave intricate data pipelines for a range of businesses, from burgeoning startups to established giants.
+AWS-certified and currently stationed at [GlobalLogic](https://www.globallogic.com/), I weave intricate data pipelines for a range of businesses, from small startups to established giants.
 The end of the workday doesn't mean the end of coding for me; I often find myself immersed in the exhilarating world of Rust and exploring latest tech trends.
 Through continual learning and relentless pursuit of the next challenge, I aspire to leverage technology to make a substantial impact.

 ## 🚀 Skills and Tools